 Based in Hoi An, Vietnam, STREETS International is an innovative culinary and hospitality job training program founded by former ICE Restaurant & Culinary Management instructor Neal Bermas.
 STREETS designed and operates an 18-month training program for orphans and impoverished young people in Vietnam.
 STREETS is a rare nonprofit that has a revenue source, its popular café in Hoi An’s tourist district that the Lonely Planet Guide now ranks as one of the town’s “Must See” restaurants!
 ICE is a key supporter of STREETS, and ICE Chairman and CEO Rick Smilow is a STREETS board member.

 ICE has hosted many development courses for dozens of New York City school system cooks and managers.

 Periodically, ICE hosts a hands-on cooking class for disabled and/or retired New York City firefighters.

 Following the 2001 World Trade Center tragedy, ICE set up a $50,000 scholarship fund for family members of victims to attend ICE’s career programs.
 This fund allowed a range of people to start a new career.

 Assorted fundraising and/or logistical support to groups including Slow Food, Wellness in the Schools (WITS), Black Culinarian Alliance, American Institute of Wine and Food and the Ohio-based Culinary Vegetable Institute.

 Support of Other Organizations

-Finally, ICE supports a wide range of other organizations with auction or fundraising gift certificates.
+Finally, ICE aims to support a wide range of other organizations with auctions or fundraising gift certificates.
 Representative charities include: